 MEMBERS OF THE CLUB

-3.01 Membership: Membership is open to all tennis-playing adults 18 and over who can demonstrateintermediate or better proficiency at all tennis skills.
+3.01 Membership: Membership is open to all tennis-playing adults 18 and over who can demonstrate intermediate or better proficiency in all tennis skills.

 3.02 Voting: Only members who have paid their current year membership may vote.

-3.03 Requirements for Membership: All applicants for membership shall complete the application process of the SPG website and pay for their membership either on line or by check.
+3.03 Requirements for Membership: All applicants for membership shall complete the application process on the SPG website and pay for their membership either online or by check.
 SPG is a non-profit group that relies on its members to run the organization.
 Members will be asked to select a committee and contribute their time to help run SPG and make it grow.
 Board of Trustee members head the committees and will work with members to complete projects as needed by the organization.